 THE GLASS: Over 67 colors of glass comprise the main glass palette along with many additional accent colors.
 The European mouthblown glass is primarily from Germany and Poland with a smattering from France.
 Austrian Lead-Crystal Prisms are sprinkled across the stained glass – their tiny rainbows symbolize hopefulness and God’s unexpected gifts.
 German cast-glass jewels can be seen in the centers of the roses and eyes of the fish.

-PROCESS: The “Process” photos document some of the steps in the making and installation of the Windows for Holy Cross.
+PROCESS: The “Process” photos document some of the steps in the making of the Windows for Holy Cross.

 • Margarito Mondragon, Las Vegas, NM: Statues/Bultos